JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 This all added up to one crazy feeling of freedom: While my mom and dad would always be able to catch up with me when I rode my tricycle or Big Wheel down the block, the feeling of freedom connected to riding a real bike was different.
 As crappy as this little red Schwinn bike was, I pretty instantly realized this bike was still inherently fast enough to allow me to ride away from them!
 What a feeling!

+But this immediate feeling of freedom at that moment was cut short

 Soon enough I stopped because I saw some people in front of me—who were not my family—noticing the scene and attempting to run and grab me.
 Instead I awkwardly turned the bike around and rode back towards my mom, dad and sister.

 Instead of riding fast I pedaled a bit and coasted towards them.
 My dad came closer and gently grabbed the bike.
 The look on his face—and my mother’s—was happy and concerned.
 “Now you can ride a bike!” my dad said with a smile on his face as he puffed a bit harder than usual from running.
 My mom ran over and said, “Hey!
 Look at me!” which I did and then she grabbed my head and kissed me on the forehead.